Jorrel Hato: 2023–2025: First-team regular and vice-captain

 Hato became an undisputed starter and key player for Ajax at the beginning of the 2023–24 season.
 Despite the team's struggles, the 17-year-old played almost every minute of the campaign across all competitions, earning praise for his consistent performances and maturity.
 In October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
 He scored his first senior goal for Ajax against Vitesse on 25 November 2023.
 Following the departure of Davy Klaassen and Dušan Tadić, and injuries to Steven Bergwijn and Steven Berghuis, Hato was appointed as one of the team's vice-captains.
 On 14 December 2023, he captained Ajax against AEK Athens in the Europa League, becoming the club's youngest-ever captain in a European match at 17 years and 282 days old.
 In recognition of his rapid development and importance, Hato signed a new contract extension with Ajax on 12 March 2024, keeping him at the club until June 2028.

 Hato continued his role as a key defender in the 2024–25 season under new manager Francesco Farioli, playing primarily at centre-back but also providing cover at left-back.
 He contributed offensively as well, scoring twice in the Eredivisie and once in the UEFA Europa League by mid-March 2025.
 At the end of the season, he was named Eredivisie Talent of the Year.

 Chelsea

 On 3 August 2025, Hato joined Premier League club Chelsea signing a seven-year contract for an initial fee of £35.5m.
+On 10 January 2026, he scored his first goal for Chelsea, the opener in a 5–1 away win against Charlton Athletic in the third round of the FA Cup.

 International career

 In November 2021, he was included in the Dutch under-16 squad.
 He became captain of the under-16 Dutch team in 2022.

 After brief spells with the U17 and U21 teams, Hato was called up to the senior Netherlands squad for UEFA Euro 2024 qualifying matches against Republic of Ireland and Gibraltar in November 2023.
 He made his debut on 21 November 2023 as a half-time substitute for Virgil van Dijk in the 6–0 win against Gibraltar.
 Following his debut, Hato continued to be part of the senior setup, earning four more caps during 2024.
 His sixth cap came as a substitute in the UEFA Nations League Finals quarter-final second leg against Spain on 23 March 2025.

+On 27 May 2026, Hato was named in the Netherlands' squad for the 2026 FIFA World Cup.